nwenzler/ETH/Algorithmen-Wahrscheinlichkeit/noFriends/README.md

 first glance at your friendship lists you cannot deduce whether such a placement is possible.
 Luckily, you are a fairly good programmer and decide to rely on your programming skills to check if your plan for the evening can happen.
-Moreover, if your seating plan can work out, you want to know who will be seated on the same side of the table as your best friend./
+Moreover, if your seating plan can work out, you want to know who will be seated on the same side of the table as your best friend.

 If the given graph is bipartite, it prints the nodes with the same color as the given input-node.
 Same color means the nodes are not connected and belong to one part of the bipartite graph.